Create Your First CLAUDE.md File

-It's a plain text file named CLAUDE.md that you put in a project folder.
+A CLAUDE.md file fixes this.
+It's a plain text file that lives in your project folder.
 When you run claude in that folder, it reads the file automatically and treats it as background context for everything it does.

 Think of it as the onboarding doc you'd give a new hire.
 It doesn't tell them what task to do today — it tells them how things work around here.